brian-rose/brian-rose.github.io/research.md

 - **Curiosity**: Science is ultimately about the fun of asking questions and seeking answers.
 Remembering to follow your curiosity is a serious business.
 - **Rigor**: We can't answer questions without striving to answer question well!
-We aim to be careful, thoughtful, and quantitative in all our work.
+We aim to be careful, thoughtful, and quantitative in all our work, and communicate our results are clearly as possible.
 - **Openness and reproducibility**: Science is also fundamentally about communication.
 Given the central role of computation in our field, we have a special responsibility to guard against the proliferation of non-reproducible results.